ethereumclassic/ethereumclassic.github.io/content/why-classic/genesis/index.en.md

 Whatever the intent, The Hacker's Child DAO was allowed to reach the deadline without being re-split, and this lack of action effectively meant handing over about 3.5 million ETC to The DAO Hacker, which is still in their [custody](https://receipt.emerald.cash/balance/0x5e8f0e63e7614c47079a41ad4c37be7def06df5a) today.

-If instead of implementing a Hard Fork, RHG had simply continued the stalemate, not only would there be no need for Ethereum Classic, but DAO Token Holders would in all likelihood have reclaimed _more_ value, which instead was lost in the form of ETC to The DAO Hacker.
+If instead of implementing a Hard Fork, RHG had simply continued the stalemate, not only would there be no need for Ethereum Classic, but DAO Token Holders would in all likelihood have reclaimed _more_ value, which instead was lost in the form of ETC to The DAO Hacker and damaged reputation of the Ethereum project.

 But the fun was just getting started.

 ### The Failed Liquidation of ETC

-Sometime after the Hard Fork, it was clear Ethereum Classic would not die out, had market value, and could be mined profitably.

-Without warning or asking DAO Token Holders, WHG, after first attempting to "tumble" the funds through several addresses to obfuscate the source of the ETC, deposited about 4 million (half of the 70%) on several of exchanges, [intending](https://archive.is/tKKWY) to convert this ETC to ETH "on behalf" of DAO Token Holders.
+Without warning or asking the opinion of DAO Token Holders, WHG, after first attempting to "tumble" the funds through several addresses to obfuscate the source of the ETC, deposited about 4 million (half of the 70%) on several of exchanges, [intending](https://archive.is/tKKWY) to convert this ETC to ETH "on behalf" of DAO Token Holders.

 ![Reclaimed ETC was tumbled and sent to exchanges](./whg-funds.png)

-This action sealed the deal for many who suspected that these "whitehats" weren't necessarily acting in a world of completely black and white ethics, and had movies over and above acting in the best interest of DAO Token Holders.
+This action sealed the deal for many who suspected that these "whitehats" weren't necessarily acting in a world of completely black and white ethics, and had motives over and above acting in the best interest of DAO Token Holders.

-The actions beg two questions:
+Their actions beg two questions:

+- Why not give DAO Token Holders a choice in the matter, or at least open a discussion about what to do?
+Many holders did not support the Hard Fork, let alone wanting to convert their ETC to ETH.
+Indeed many still hold that ETC to this day, so clearly this action could not have been aligned with the wishes of _all_ DAO Token Holders.
 - Why try to tumble the ETC?
 This seems suspicious and serves little purpose other than to trick exchanges into not flagging the deposits.
 If all of this was legitimate, what is gained from obfuscation?
-- Why not give DAO Token Holders a choice in the matter, or at least open a discussion about what to do?
-Many holders did not support the Hard Fork, let alone wanting to convert their ETC to ETH.
-Indeed many still hold that ETC to this day, so clearly this action could not have been aligned with the wishes of _all_ DAO Token Holders.

 Only the most cynical of perspectives seems to adequately answer these questions, in that it seems likely that WHG was attempting to financially attack Ethereum Classic by extracting as much value from ETC holders as possible.
 By making no announcement beforehand, this prevented the market from pricing-in the dump and allowing speculators to protect themselves.
 The tumbling may have been an attempt to prevent exchanges from flagging the funds, which would alleviate the need to explain their actions to anyone ahead of time, which could allow the economic attack to be countered.

 Thankfully, in yet another embarrassing development, despite the attempt to hide the true provenance of the ETC, the majority of these deposited funds were frozen by exchanges, and even the ETC that was liquidated was eventually traded back into ETC later when it became clear that WHG would not be able to execute their initial plan.

-Though WHG provided their [rationale](https://archive.is/tKKWY) for why they wanted to sell the reclaimed ETC, all of these excuses were shown to be baseless thanks to the subsequent implementation of a Withdrawal Contract on ETC, which eventually allowed DAO Token Holders to get their ETC back safely and decide for themselves what to do with it.
+Though WHG provided a [rationale](https://archive.is/tKKWY) for why they wanted to sell the reclaimed ETC, all of these excuses were shown to be baseless thanks to the subsequent implementation of a Withdrawal Contract on ETC, which eventually allowed DAO Token Holders to get their ETC back safely and decide for themselves what to do with it.

 ### Replay Attacks